jsfix-ci/n-myft-ui/components/unread-articles-indicator/README.md

 - The count is reset every day at midnight

-- The count is reset after 30 minutes of site inactivity
+- The count is reset after 30 minutes of site inactivity - 🐛 thought to be a bug

 - The state of the indicator is synched between different browsers, however it's not expected to be real-time
 ---

 ## How the unread articles number is determined